Spring is a great time to do some deep cleaning for seniors.

 Super Spring Cleaning freebie checklist for seniors:

 Check out this free printable checklist with everything I could think of for spring cleaning for seniors!
 Although I am a physical therapist, I am not your personal physical therapist.
 This information is for educational purposes only.
 Please see the medical disclaimer.
+If you like this checklist, there is a 10 checklist packet of safety and wellness checklists available on Creative Home Therapy at Etsy!

 Check out these similar posts: